hemanth304050/Simple-Bank-System.c/README.md

 ---

-👨‍💻 Author
+## 👨‍💻 Author

-Hemanth
+Dhannodi Hemanth Kumar

 ⭐ If you found this project useful, consider giving the repository a Star!

 ---

-🏦 Simple Banking.
+## 🏦 Simple Banking.
 Built with C. 💻

 ╔══════════════════════════════════════════════╗
 ║        🏦 BANK MANAGEMENT SYSTEM 🏦          ║